 Oral Examination The oral examination will be based on several criteria, including the case report and general nutritional scientific principles.
 The candidate will receive specific instructions as to how to prepare for this examination.
 Typically, it will be held on day of the Fall Educational Symposium at a location to be determined.
 Note the dates may change if availability at other conferences.

-Each person earning an ONS Fellowship is expected to:
+Each person earning an OWNS Fellowship is expected to:

-- Live up to the mission of the ONS
+- Live up to the mission of the OWNS

 - Attend the semi-annual meetings whenever possible

-- Maintain their continuous membership in the ONS during the Fellowship process
+- Maintain their continuous membership in the OWNS during the Fellowship process

-- Refrain from using the F-ONS designation if membership is not current
+- Refrain from using the F-OWNS designation if membership is not current

 - Maintenance of the Fellowship certification requires a minimum of 12 hours of nutrition CE every two years.